asynx-dev/www/src/_posts/2021-03-16-wsl-offline.md

 # Getting files

-If your Windows machine is connected to the Internet and you can easily install WSL packages via Microsoft Store by clicking *Download from the Microsoft Store* [here](https://ubuntu.com/wsl).
-To install it on an offline machine, first we get corresponding `.appx` package from Microsoft.
+If your Windows machine is connected to the Internet and you can easily install WSL packages via Microsoft Store like by clicking *Download from the Microsoft Store* [here](https://ubuntu.com/wsl).
+To install it on an offline machine, first we get `.appx` package for a corresponding guest OS from Microsoft.
 All available Packages are listed [here](https://docs.microsoft.com/en-us/windows/wsl/install-manual#downloading-distributions).
 Transfer the downloaded package to the target offline machine.
-For example when I am writing this post, to install Ubuntu 20.04 I get `Ubuntu_2004.2020.424.0_x64.appx`.
+For example, when I am writing this post, to install Ubuntu 20.04 I get `Ubuntu_2004.2020.424.0_x64.appx`.

 # Enabling WSL on Windows

 Open a PowerShell terminal and type `wsl`.
 If you get an error about not recognized command, first you should enable WSL.
 The official instructions are given [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10#set-your-distribution-version-to-wsl-1-or-wsl-2).
 Alternatively you can do it with GUI.
-Find `Program and Feature` on `Control Plane`, then click `Turn Windows feature on or off` as shown below.
+Find `Programs and Features` on `Control Panel`, then click `Turn Windows features on or off` as shown below.

 ![WSL enable](/assets/images/blog/21/1-wsl-enable.png)

-After rebooting `wsl` command should work on PowerShell.
-Since we don't have any installed WSL on the target PC, it will say  `... no installed distributions.`
+After rebooting Windows, `wsl` command should be available to use and should be working on PowerShell.
+Since we don't have any installed WSL guest OS on the PC, it will say  `... no installed distributions.`

 If your machine
 [satisfies](https://docs.microsoft.com/en-us/windows/wsl/install-win10#step-2---check-requirements-for-running-wsl-2)